n0nx0x2n0nx0x2 - User's Manual

 The metronome will start (if enabled), and the (CLEAR) LED will blink with it.

-The metronome will play a beep twice per beat on patterns with Step-Mode=4/4, or once per beat on patterns with Step-Mode=3/4.
+The metronome will play a beep twice per beat on patterns with Step-Mode=4/4,

 The very first beep of each pattern will be low-pitched, all others will be high-pitched.